 So, here you go: The Ultimate, Illustrated Guide to Your Core in Yoga Practice, Part I. I’ll post Part II shortly, which will focus on what I call the complementary muscles and access points to your core.
 I’ll also be publishing several Pose Notebooks and Practice sequences that focus on the core soon—so make sure to follow me on Instagram and register for my email list so you know when these are available.

-THE PRIMARY COMPONENTS OF YOUR CORE
+THE PRIMARY COMPONENTS OF YOUR CORE MUSCLES ANATOMY

 There are four components of the core.
 When I use the word “core,” I’m referring to a combination of the following muscle groups:

 The pelvic floor muscles: These muscles make up the floor of your core.
-They line the bottom of your pelvic and support your abdominal organs.
+They line the bottom of your pelvis and support your abdominal organs.
 When you engage these muscles in yoga, you create a subtle lift in your center that helps lengthen your spine.

 The abdominal muscles: You can think of these as the walls of your core.
 Wrapping around the entire circumference of your abdomen, these muscles contain your abdominal organs, support your spine, and provide mobility to your mid-section.
 In yoga, the abdominals support your lower back and integrate the motion between your spine, pelvis, and ribs.